Where to Stay in Japan: Best Areas and Accommodation for Every Travel Style (2026)

 a.o.mi’s insider note

-Hakone is the ideal introduction to ryokan stays for first-time visitors — close enough to Tokyo to fit into almost any itinerary, with a range of properties from accessible mid-range to genuinely world-class.
-Mt Fuji views from the outdoor onsen are weather-dependent, so don't judge the experience by whether Fuji appears.
+Hakone is the ideal introduction to ryokan stays for first-time visitors.
+Mt Fuji views from the outdoor onsen are weather-dependent — don't judge the experience by whether Fuji appears.
 The ryokan itself — the food, the baths, the pace — is the point.
-I always recommend at least one ryokan night on every Japan itinerary, and Hakone is where most of my clients have theirs.
+I always recommend at least one ryokan night on every Japan itinerary.

 Types of Accommodation in Japan: What to Know

-Luxury hotels — International brands (Park Hyatt, Aman, Four Seasons) and high-end Japanese properties offer exceptional service.
+Luxury hotels — International brands (Park Hyatt, Aman, Four Seasons) and premium Japanese properties.
 Tokyo and Kyoto have some of the best hotel experiences in the world at this level.

 Boutique hotels — Design-led, smaller properties with more personality than chain hotels.
-Often the best value at the premium end — look for properties in converted machiya or with genuine local character.
+Look for properties in converted machiya or with genuine local character.

 Ryokan — Traditional Japanese inns with tatami rooms, yukata robes, kaiseki meals and onsen access.
-The quintessential Japan accommodation experience.
-Rates typically include dinner and breakfast.
+Rates typically include dinner and breakfast — see our cost guide.

-Business hotels — Affordable, compact and extraordinarily efficient.
+Business hotels — Affordable, compact and efficient.
 Toyoko Inn and APA Hotel are reliable chains.
-Rooms are small by Western standards but immaculately clean and well-equipped.
+Rooms are small by Western standards but immaculately clean.

 How to Choose the Right Accommodation in Japan

-When selecting where to stay in Japan, the questions worth asking are: How close is it to the nearest train station?
+Key questions to ask when selecting accommodation in Japan: How close is it to the nearest train station?
 (In Japan, this matters more than almost anywhere else.)
 What is the room size relative to your expectations — Japanese hotel rooms are typically compact by Western standards.
-Have you planned luggage logistics between hotels — takuhaibin (luggage forwarding) can save you significant hassle.
-And are you prioritising the experience of the accommodation itself — a ryokan night — or using it purely as a base for sightseeing?
+And are you prioritising the accommodation experience itself — a ryokan night — or using it purely as a base?

 Travel luggage packed for Japan trip — Japan accommodation planning by a.o.mi collective